jotaalvim/jotaalvim.github.io/docs/blogs/going_monadic.md

 sequence :: (Traversable t, Monad m) => t (m a) -> m (t a)
 ```

-This way we produce the final result
+This way we produce a side effect that produces Lists of pair of filepath and it's hash.

 ```
 ghci> :t sequence . map makeHash